 Allow Plenty of Time

-This recipe is an all day process.
+This recipe is an all day process, or if you soak your beans overnight, a two-day project.
 Plan your time carefully so you don’t end up canning late into the night.
 Yes, I am speaking from experience 🙂

-You need to rehydrate the beans, combine the ingredients, bake the beans in the oven, and process the jars in a pressure canner.
-Count on about 2 hours to soak and partially cook the beans, 3-4 hours for baking, and at least 2 hours for pressure canning to allow the canner to come up to pressure, process, and cool down before opening.
+You need to rehydrate the beans, combine the ingredients, bake the beans in the oven, and process in a pressure canner.
+If you are quick soaking the beans, count on about 2 hours to soak and partially cook the beans, 3 to 4 hours for baking, and at least 2 hours for pressure canning to allow the canner to come up to pressure, process, and cool down before opening.